e107inc/e107/e107_tests/docker/README.md

 - **Stale bind mounts**: a long-lived container that starts failing every exec with "chdir to cwd" / "container breakout detected" (podman after heavy git churn) is restarted automatically and the command retried.
-- **Registry flakes**: a transient "denied"/rate-limit on pull doesn't kill `up` when all needed images already exist locally.
+- **Registry flakes**: `up` pulls the database image when it is missing, three times with a growing pause, before giving up, and a "denied"/rate-limit refusal doesn't kill it when all needed images already exist locally.
+- **Package host flakes**: the composer install inside the container gets the same three tries, so a package host that answers 504 for a minute costs a minute, not the run.
 - **Honest exit codes**: `up` verifies db/web/selenium are actually running and healthy and fails loudly (with `compose ps` output) if not.

+## Composer's download cache

+Composer's cache lives in a named volume per env, so a `down` followed by `up` reinstalls without downloading again.
+Set `E107_COMPOSER_CACHE` to an absolute host directory to bind that instead; CI does, wrapped in `actions/cache`, so a warm run installs from lock without a single request to a package host. `down --volumes` leaves a bound directory alone.
+Local users have no reason to set it.

 ## Working in a worktree